KristiyanGeorgiev1996/CodeToQuality/05.Front-End-Test-Automation/READMe.md

 - Design and implement **effective and scalable testing strategies**

 ## 🛠️ Hands-On Approach
-The module includes exercises and workshops to apply the learned concepts in practice. **AI tools** are integrated to automate routine tasks, allowing focus on more complex and critical testing aspects.
+The courses include exercises and workshops to apply the learned concepts in practice. **AI tools** are integrated to automate routine tasks, allowing focus on more complex and critical testing aspects.

 ## 🎯 After Completing the Module
 - Automate front-end tests using different tools